nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_CUST_DETAILS.md

 We were able to nest all these routes under a parent route for `/`.
 Now when the url of this app hits any of the child routes, they will render in the `<Outlet />` of the parent route between the `<Header />` and `<Footer />`.
 When, and _only_ when, the app url is at `/`, the child index route will render the `<Welcome />` component.

-Let's look at another example by added some more routes to this app.
+Let's look at another example by adding some more routes to this app.

 ```jsx
 <Routes>